BrunoCaciamani/BrunoCaciamani/README.md

 👀I'm interested in improving my skills every day

-🌱I'm currently learning Java and PHP
+🌱I'm currently learning Python, SQL, Big Data, Spark, data and data governance in general, as well as improving my soft skills by studying about improvement processes, agile methodologies, improvement and project management, languages ​​and interpersonal relationships.

 💞️I try to collaborate in a better world through codes :)